 Chapter 2: My First Bakery Business

 Soon I found myself making cannoli, and have been now making them by hand for over thirty years.
 This was the first product I ever sold, to a local restaurant, and led to my first food business.
-My family and country's recipes of old, classic, traditional European pastries and other baked goods were the heart and soul of this business.I baked the way my mother did, and the way your grandmother used to, without preservatives or additives, making everything from scratch in small batches, using wholesome ingredients, organic and locally and seasonally sourced where possible.
+My family and country's recipes of old, classic, traditional European pastries and other baked goods were the heart and soul of this business.I baked the way my mother did, and the way your grandmother used to, without preservatives or additives, making everything from scratch in small batches, using wholesome organic ingredients, locally and seasonally sourced where possible.
 I had always known what good food should taste like and now it gave me the utmost pleasure to preserve those qualities for others to enjoy as well.

 Chapter 3: A New Interest in Ancient Grains

 I was two years into re-launching my European specialty bakery, when I decided to look further into gluten-free flours, having come to realize there was a demand and a bonafide need for that kind of product.
-Many of the GF flours out there such as amaranth, millet, teff, etc., are ancient grains and each was an important food source for ancient civilizations, but they are technically also pseudo-cereals, and to substitute them for wheat flour in the old, classic, traditional recipes I would have needed to use other ingredients that one would never have found in the original recipes.
+Many of the GF flours out there such as amaranth, millet, teff, etc., are ancient grains and each was an important food source for ancient civilizations, but they are technically pseudo-cereals, and to substitute them for wheat flour in the older traditional recipes I would have needed to add in other ingredients that one would never have found in the original recipes.
 This was a huge stumbling block to me, and one I chose not to overcome.
 There had to be another answer.

 So I kept at the research some more, and this was when I stumbled upon another world of ancient grains, that of the original, very early grasses of the Triticum (wheat) species from which modern flour was later developed.
 The more I read about these forgotten ancestral flours, their wholesome goodness and superior nutritional value, especially when compared to modern-day wheat, the more I became convinced that this was the path for me.

-My bakery was already doing a lot of things right: we were baking from scratch, using organic, seasonal ingredients, and sourced locally where possible.
+My bakery was already doing a lot of things right: we were baking from scratch, using organic, seasonal ingredients, and sourcing locally where possible.
 Now that I had been made aware that there were much healthier alternatives to the flour I was using it was time to bring those flours, flours like einkorn, kamut, one or two varieties of pure spelt and a couple of other heritage flours into my kitchen.
 That was in the Spring of 2016.